 Even More Sparkly Ombre Nails

-To get that ultra-glam sparkle, you can try large, flaky nail glitter like Mermaid Powder Flakes by VOLODIA.
-You can get an 8-box set from Amazon for $6.99.
+To get that ultra-glam sparkle, you can try large, flaky nail glitter to shine like a true queen.

 Glitter Two Tone Ombre Nails